 Normally, we can get TS files from HD camcorders such as Sony, Panasonic and cannon.
 But TS video cannot be played on many media players and portable devices because of incompatibility.
 When you tried to load the TS files int Adobe Premiere Pro (PP CC Included) for some editing, you will encounter problems mentioned above.
 Is there any possible ways to resolve the problem?
 After searching, I've found two possible solutions:

 As some guys suggest, .TS files are technically just MPEG2 files at a very specific resolution.
-We can try to rename the file extension from .ts to .mpg to allow Premiere Pro to see the footage.
+We can try to rename the file extension from .ts to .mp4 or .mpg to allow Premiere Pro to see the footage.

 I've tried the way.
 It in fact let me import the TS files to Adobe Premiere, but there is no audio track.
 I've reset some settings, no luck.

 Solution 2: Transcode TS file to Premiere supported MOV H264, MP4, ProRes

 - 100% Working Solution to Fix Adobe Premiere and TS File Incompatible Issue

 EaseFab Video Converter makes an easy work of converting TS videos to Premiere supported MOV H264, MP4, Apple ProRes, AVI, AVCHD, etc. formats so as to fix TS file incompatibility issue.
 As for the video quality, don't worry too much.
 With the constantly updated conversion algorithm and the advanced High Quality Engine, it guarantees you the output Premiere compatible MOV video with up to 98% quality reserved, wrinkles or freckles in image still clear enough to count.